 SPECIAL CASE SCENARIO: THE FIRST FINGER AS THE EXCEPTIONAL (AND UNEXPECTED) INTERMEDIATE NOTE

-For upwards shifts the first finger is often our favoured Intermediate note (see here for why this is).
+For upwards shifts, the first finger is often our favoured Intermediate note (see here for why this is).
 Because of its exceptional advantages, we will often use it as our Intermediate note even in shifts where both our departure and target fingers are higher fingers and for which we might therefore think that the first finger would have no role to play in the shift.

 Normally a Clean Assisted Shift is actually a composite of two elements: a Same-Finger Shift followed by the placement of the higher (target) finger.
-With this exceptional use of the first-finger as an unexpected intermediate note however we are actually converting our Assisted Shift into a Scale/Arpeggio-Type Shift (followed by the identical placement of the target finger on arrival at the destination position).
+With this exceptional use of the first-finger as an unexpected intermediate note however, we are actually converting our Assisted Shift into a Scale/Arpeggio-Type Shift (followed by the identical placement of the target finger on arrival at the destination position).

 WHEN/WHY DO WE USE THE CLEAN ARTICULATED SHIFTS?

-The clean assisted shifts are usually favoured in the following situations:
+Clean Assisted Shifts are usually favoured in the following situations:

 1: TO ELIMINATE PROMINENT VOCAL GLISSANDI:

-There are many possible reasons for not wanting a glissando, especially in music of the Baroque and Classical eras, but also in Romantic music to avoid gissandi-overdose (in situations where we have just made a big sliding glissando).
+There are many possible reasons for not wanting a glissando, especially in music of the Baroque and Classical eras, but also in Romantic music to avoid glissandi-overdose (in situations where we have just made a big sliding glissando).

 2: TECHNICAL DIFFICULTY

-In technically difficulty (often fast) passages, the need for vocal expressivity comes second to the need for security, clarity and definition.
+In technically difficult (often fast) passages, the need for vocal expressivity comes second to the need for security, clarity and definition.
 The clear clean decisive percussive articulation of the new finger can help to give us secure orientation and distance measurement in fast and/or difficult passages, especially in the higher positions where our sense of fingerboard geography is weaker.
 In these types of passages the expressive glissando is often not only unnecessary but also unwanted because it blurs our positional sense:

 3: HEARING DIFFICULTY